 The Arctic Is Literally Melting And Burning Away, And Why It Is Bad News For Rising Sea Levels

-One would never think to associate wildfires with regions in the Arctic Circle.
-However, this is precisely what is currently taking place in the Arctic, Greenland, and Siberia while writing this post.
+Most readers will not even begin to imagine wildfires associated with regions in the Arctic Circle.
+However, this is precisely what is taking place in the countries like Greenland and Siberia in recent times.

 At the time of writing this article, record high temperatures were recorded across Europe as heatwaves struck during July 2019.
 (Read more about this phenomenon in this article.)